-Victim Souls experience intensely the redemptive power of human suffering, because they are persons chosen by God to undergo abnormally intense physical and sometimes spiritual suffering for the salvation of others.
+Victim Souls experience intensely the redemptive power of Suffering, because God chose them to undergo abnormally intense physical and sometimes spiritual suffering for other persons’ salvation.

-The crosses some people bear are much heavier than our own, as the pains of this life ― the opportunities for redemptive suffering ― are not distributed equally or even proportionately among humanity.
-Scripture assures we are capable of carrying whatever cross God asks of us, because we will receive strength to endure the cross.
+The opportunities for redemptive suffering are distributed unequally among humanity.
+Scripture assures we can carry whatever cross God gives us, because we receive strength to endure the cross.

-In the victim soul, such redemptive suffering takes an intense, personal form, a gift of grace often accompanied by mystical phenomena, such as visions and locutions, along with seasons of excruciating physical and spiritual pain.
+The victim soul’s redemptive suffering takes an intense and personal form of Grace often accompanied by mystical phenomena, such as visions and locutions, with excruciating physical and spiritual pains.